close

 Words: 786|Pages: 2|4 min read

-When I think of war, I immediately think of weapons, extreme violence, innocent deaths and unavoidable suffering.
-The belligerence that drives war conflicts with the basic ethics of civilisation as it impedes on an individual’s right to peace, security, subsistence and liberty.
+When I think of war, I immediately think of weapons, extreme violence, innocent deaths, and unavoidable suffering.
+The belligerence that drives war conflicts with the basic ethics of civilization as it impedes on an individual’s right to peace, security, subsistence, and liberty.
+War has long been a subject of philosophical and ethical debate, challenging the very foundation of human morality and justice.

 As a predominantly Christian philosophy, the Just War Theory claims that under certain conditions, war can be morally justified.
 The ideologies of the Just War Theory were first coined by Plato and Cicero, Greek and Roman philosophers, and were eventually developed by Christian theologians Augustine and Thomas Aquinas.
 For a war to be considered just, it must meet six specific conditions.
-The first and possibly the most important criteria, is that the war must be for a just cause.
-However, this continues to be an area of contention as there is disagreement over what constitutes a just cause with such examples presented like self-defence or corrective punishment.
-The next criteria to be satisfied is that the war must be declared by a legitimate authority.
-Subsequently, wars must be fought with the right intention otherwise fighting for material gain for example, undermines the justice of the war.
+The first and possibly the most important criterion is that the war must be for a just cause.
+However, this continues to be an area of contention as there is disagreement over what constitutes a just cause with such examples presented like self-defense or corrective punishment.
+The next criterion to be satisfied is that the war must be declared by a legitimate authority.
+Subsequently, wars must be fought with the right intention; otherwise, fighting for material gain, for example, undermines the justice of the war.
 In addition to this, the declaration of war must be a last resort following the exhaustion of all other plausible alternative means to resolving the problem.
-As violence without probable gain cannot be justified, all declarations of war must see reasonable chance of success by the states.
-And finally, wars must be fought with proportionality, in other words, the ends must justify the means.
-It is also said that a war may stop being a just war when innocent people and civilians are harmed and when excessive force is used.
+As violence without probable gain cannot be justified, all declarations of war must see a reasonable chance of success by the states.
+And finally, wars must be fought with proportionality; in other words, the ends must justify the means.
+It is also said that a war may stop being a just war when innocent people and civilians are harmed and when excessive force is used (Walzer, 1977).

-Additionally, with the rapid developments of modern technology, weaponry and machinery, some hold the idea that as today’s weapons are far too lethal, sophisticated and widely accessible, the very idea of a ‘just war” is obsolete.
-The possible uses of biological, chemical and nuclear warfare cannot be solely confined to only combatants in a war and that harm done is immensely greater than any benefit gained by them.
-In fact, Pope John Paul II advises that the existence of these weapons of mass destruction has significantly raised the threshold for a just war.
+Additionally, with the rapid developments of modern technology, weaponry, and machinery, some hold the idea that as today’s weapons are far too lethal, sophisticated, and widely accessible, the very idea of a ‘just war’ is obsolete.
+The possible uses of biological, chemical, and nuclear warfare cannot be solely confined to only combatants in a war, and the harm done is immensely greater than any benefit gained by them.
+In fact, Pope John Paul II advises that the existence of these weapons of mass destruction has significantly raised the threshold for a just war (John Paul II, 1991).

 Get a custom paper now from our expert writers.